kernel-community/kernel/docs/module-6/inventing-on-principle.md

 > If you principle provides you with a specific insight, it will guide you, and you will always know if what you're doing is right.

 > There are many ways to live your life: that's maybe the most important thing you can realise in life.
 Every aspect is a choice.
 But there are default choices.
 You can choose to sleepwalk through your life and walk the path that's been laid out for you.
 You can choose to accept the world as it is.
 But you don't have to.
-If there is something in the world you feel is a wrong, and you a vision for what a better world could be, you can find your guiding principle.
+If there is something in the world you feel is wrong, and you a vision for what a better world could be, you can find your guiding principle.

 <iframe class="video-frame" src="https://www.youtube-nocookie.com/embed/3QtklTXbKUQ?start=556" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>